 Other Questions People Ask

-How can understanding the meaning of life help me find my purpose?
+How can understanding the meaning of life improve my daily happiness?